-- McMurray Test: with the patient lying on their back, doctors will bend the knee in a way that indicated a meniscus tear.
+- McMurray test: With the patient lying on their back, doctors will bend the knee in a way that indicated a meniscus tear.
 Doctors will listen for a popping or clicking sound, often indicative of a tear.
 This test is often accurate if performed correctly, though some doctors prefer to use imaging techniques to be certain.

-- X-Ray: these are not often used for meniscus tears as they do not show soft tissue.
+- X-ray: These are not often used for meniscus tears as they do not show soft tissue.
 They are useful for determining abnormalities in the bone, which could be contributing to knee pain.

 Recovering From a Meniscus Tear

 The recovery process will vary depending on the severity of the tear, where it is located, and how the tear is positioned in relation to the cartilage and bone.
-Some minor tears do not require surgery, but in many cases this injury leads to surgical intervention.
+Some minor tears do not require surgery, but in many cases, this injury leads to surgical intervention.
 Nonsurgical treatments may include:

 - RICE Method: Rest, Ice, Compression, and Elevation.
 Resting the injury allows it to heal without added stress.
 Icing the knee can reduce inflammation, swelling, and pain.
 Compression prevents further damage and blood loss by reducing swelling.
 Elevating the injury can prevent blood clots and reduce swelling – the knee must be above the heart, which can be achieved by laying down and placing a pillow under the knee.

-- Anti-Inflammatory Medication: over-the-counter drugs such as Ibuprofen or Naproxen can reduce inflammation and pain.
+- Anti-Inflammatory Medication: over-the-counter drugs such as ibuprofen or naproxen can reduce inflammation and pain.